Carlisle, Pennsylvania: Economy

+The Giant Company, a regional supermarket chain operating stores in Pennsylvania, Maryland, Virginia and West Virginia under the Giant and Martin's brands is headquartered in Carlisle.

 Leading industries in Carlisle's past have included Carlisle Tire and Rubber Company (founded 1917), Masland Carpets (founded 1866), and The Frog, Switch and Manufacturing.
 Carlisle Tire and Rubber and Masland Carpets have since gone out of business, and both plants were demolished in 2013.

-CenturyLink maintains a call center in the city, and Amazon.com is one of several warehouse facilities in the city.
+Amazon.com is one of several warehouse facilities in the city.
 In 2013, Apple opened an AppleCare device repair facility southeast of the Interstate 81 overpass over the Pennsylvania Turnpike to cover American customers east of the Mississippi River.

 Arts and culture

 Carlisle is famous to many people for its car shows, put on regularly by Carlisle Events throughout the spring, summer, and fall at the Carlisle Fairgrounds.
 In addition to the regularly scheduled shows there are specialty shows, including the GM Nationals, the Ford Nationals, the Chrysler Nationals, the Truck Nationals, Corvettes at Carlisle, and the Import/Kit Car Nationals.

 Partly because of its location at the intersection of two major trucking routes (I-81 and I-76), air pollution within the borough often falls within the range considered by the United States Environmental Protection Agency as "Unhealthy for Sensitive Groups" [i.e., children, the elderly, and people with respiratory or heart disease].
 The pollutant typically involved is PM2.5, particulate matter composed of particles less than 2.5 micrometers in diameter.

 The Central Pennsylvania Youth Ballet (CPYB), a ballet school and performing company known internationally for their alumni, is based in Carlisle.
 Students from across the country, and even across the world, come to live with host families to participate in CPYB's rigorous training.

-Carlisle is the headquarters of the Giant Food supermarkets in Pennsylvania.

-Carlisle was home to the Washington Redskins training camp for many years.
-In 1986, cornerback Darrell Green ran the 40-yard dash at Dickinson College in 4.09 seconds.
+Carlisle's Dickinson College was the site of Washington Redskins preseason training camp from 1963 to 1994 and 2001 to 2002.
+In 1986, cornerback Darrell Green ran the 40-yard dash in 4.09 seconds.
 Although the result was unofficial, it is the fastest "legitimate" time ever recorded in the 40-yard dash.

 Two privately funded historical markers are located in Carlisle: one for the Hamilton Restaurant's Hot-Chee Dog and another for the Old Town Pump, which provided fresh spring water to Carlisle and "eventually became the source of a legend that claimed anyone who drank from the pump would return to Carlisle no matter how far they roamed".

+Government and infrastructure

+A portion of the Carlisle Barracks property is within Carlisle Borough.